How We Use Your Information

-We use two lawful bases (from the General Data Protection Regulation [GDPR] of the European Union) for processing your personal information: contract basis and consent basis.
+We use two lawful bases (from the General Data Protection Regulation [GDPR] of the United Kingdom) for processing your personal information: contract basis and consent basis.

 Whilst you are a customer we need to store and process certain personal information, such as your name, postal address, email address, telephone number and payment details.
 It may also be necessary for us to share your personal information with some third-party data processors (ie: other companies) as outlined below in the section below entitled, ‘Your Information When You’re A Customer’.

 Under the contract basis of lawful processing you are entitled to the right to be forgotten (erased from our systems) and the right to ask us to transfer the personal information that you supplied to us to another company.
 However, we are required by law to hold accounting information for approximately seven years (six years from the end of the last financial year), but any other information can be erased from our systems upon your request.

 Consent basis for lawful processing is used when you choose to opt in to receive our direct marketing, such as email newsletters, promotions and events.